-49 DoD Directive 4140.43, Fuel Standardization, 1998; DoD Directive 4140.25, DoD Management Policy for Energy Commodities and Related Services, 1999.
+57 DoD Directive 4140.43, Fuel Standardization, 1998; DoD Directive 4140.25, DoD Management Policy for Energy Commodities and Related Services, 1999.

-50 NATO Standard Agreement NATO STANAG 4362, Fuels for Future Ground Equipments Using Compression Ignition or Turbine Engines, 1987.
+58 NATO Standard Agreement NATO STANAG 4362, Fuels for Future Ground Equipments Using Compression Ignition or Turbine Engines, 1987.

-- Only fuel delivered to a ship, aircraft, or installation in the United States was considered a potential international bunker fuel.
-Fuel consumed in international aviation or marine transport was included in the bunker fuel estimate of the country where the ship or aircraft was fueled.
-Fuel consumed entirely within a country's borders was not considered a bunker fuel. - Based on discussions with the Army staff, only an extremely small percentage of Army aviation emissions, and none of its watercraft emissions, qualified as bunker fuel emissions.
+- Based on discussions with the Army staff, only an extremely small percentage of Army aviation emissions, and none of its watercraft emissions, qualified as bunker fuel emissions.
 The magnitude of these emissions was judged to be insignificant when compared to Air Force and Navy emissions.
 Based on this, Army bunker fuel emissions were assumed to be zero. - Marine Corps aircraft operating while embarked consumed fuel reported as delivered to the Navy.
 Bunker fuel emissions from embarked Marine Corps aircraft were reported in the Navy bunker fuel estimates.
-Bunker fuel emissions from other Marine Corps operations and training were assumed to be zero. - Bunker fuel emissions from other DoD and non-DoD activities (i.e., other federal agencies) that purchased fuel from DESC were assumed to be zero.
+Bunker fuel emissions from other Marine Corps operations and training were assumed to be zero. - Bunker fuel emissions from other DoD and non-DoD activities (i.e., other federal agencies) that purchased fuel from DLA Energy were assumed to be zero.